John Anderson c. 1926

 Mackie described Anderson as the last of the Aristotelian logicians and observed some awkward consequences for his conception of logic: the problem of false propositions; the absence of a way of dealing with singular propositions; an inability to deal with multiple quantification; the difficulty in expressing relational propositions in subject-predicate and syllogistic form.
 For Mackie, any logic dealing with false propositions, relations of contradiction and contrariety, entertained arguments, falsifications and reductions ad absurdum must be something more than an account of propositions as what is there (Mackie 1985).

-Anderson distinguished idealism's substance-attribute logic condemned by Russell from his own subject-predicate logic, but his Aristotelian logic of everyday experience did seem to rest uneasily with the search for logics that could more adequately capture forms of reasoning across a wide variety of domains.
-Ontological logics like Anderson's came to seem “naively realistic and Aristotelian”, and “hard to hang on to” in the history of twentieth century philosophy (Rorty 1986).
-It is not just that Rorty's “counter-intuitive redescription and relativisation to choice of primitives” ignored Anderson's insistence that logic is not a calculus.
-Technical developments in the logic of modal, tense and relational terms proceeded without reference to Anderson's onto-logic.
+Anderson distinguished idealism’s substance-attribute logic that had been condemned by Russell from his own subject-predicate logic.
+Nonetheless, his Aristotelian logic of everyday experience did seem to sit uneasily with the broader search for logics that could more adequately capture forms of reasoning across a wide variety of domains.
+Ontological logics like Anderson’s came to seem “naively realistic and Aristotelian”, and “hard to hang on to” in the history of twentieth century philosophy (Rorty 1986).
+It is not just that 20th century philosophy’s “counter-intuitive redescription and relativisation to choice of primitives” (Rorty 1986) ignored Anderson’s insistence that logic is not a calculus.
+Technical developments in the logic of modal, tense and relational terms proceeded without reference to Anderson’s form of onto-logic.

 Nonetheless, a traditional form of metaphysics did make a resurgence in the last quarter of the century in the work of Anderson’s student, D. M. Armstrong.
 Armstrong accepts against Anderson that the nature of space and time is a matter for scientific investigation, as is the identification of real properties – Anderson’s view of three-dimensional space and one-dimensional time as “ontological bed-rock”, for example, simply cannot be sustained (Armstrong, introduction to STC).
 But he finds real interest in Anderson’s conception of the categories, as elaborated in the lectures on Samuel Alexander, recently published as Space, Time and the Categories: Lectures on Metaphysics (STC – published from typescript lectures in Armstrong’s possession and originally presented in 1949–50).
 In his introduction to these lectures, Armstrong writes: